ASQ Developmental Screening Programs

 - Goal: To expand the use of the ASQ developmental screening tool among early childcare providers and caregivers across Fairfax County, VA.

-- The ASQ training program is being implemented by the Fairfax County-based Fairfax Futures non-profit organization, in partnership with Fairfax County’s Office for Children.
+- The ASQ training program was implemented by the Fairfax County-based Fairfax Futures non-profit organization, in partnership with Fairfax County’s ECPS (Early Childhood Programs and Services).

-- Closing out its second year, the program is currently measuring several output indicators:
+- Closing out its third and final year, the program measured several output indicators:

-- The end-of-calendar year 2022 cumulative target was to train an initial cohort of 145 educators, with a mix of both home-based and center-based participants.
-By the end of this second year, Fairfax Futures was able to train 295 educators in the use of the ASQ-3 and the ASQ:SE-2, exceeding this goal by over 100%; thus being scored a health score of “green.”
+- The end-of-program, 3rd year cumulative target was to train 350 educators, with a mix of both home-based and center-based participants.
+By the end of this third year, Fairfax Futures was able to train 355 educators in the use of the ASQ-3 and the ASQ:SE-2, exceeding this goal, and thus earning a “green” health score.

-- The second-year cumulative target was to enroll at least 90 educators with the ASQ online Enterprise data collection system.
-Thus far, Fairfax Futures brought in 48 education programs (meeting slightly over 50% of our target) and will continue to promote and communicate the importance of the system throughout the county.
-This metric was scored a “yellow.”
+- The third-year cumulative target was to enroll at least 65 educators with the ASQ online Enterprise data collection system.
+Fairfax Futures ended the project with 71 education programs using the system, scoring a “green.”

-- The second-year cumulative target was to increase the number of children screened as a result of more programs using the ASQ tool.
-The goal for ASQ-3 screening for year two is 2,000 children, with 1,181 screened thus far.
-The goal for the ASQ:SE-2 screening for year two is 1,500 children, with 989 screened thus far.
-While we have not met this goal to date (scored “yellow”), we are seeing rapid growth in the numbers of children screened, which is a positive step for the program.
+- The third-year cumulative target was to increase the number of children screened as a result of more programs using the ASQ tool.
+The goal for ASQ-3 screening for year 3 was 2,000 children, with 3,952 actually screened.
+The goal for the ASQ:SE-2 screening for year 3 was 2,000 children, with 2,630 actually screened.
+Both of these metrics scored “green.”

-- The second-year cumulative target for getting parents engaged with the ASQ Enterprise Family Access tool was 600 families.
-We have exceeded that goal by bringing in 811 families, a 35% increase, thus earning a “green” health score.
+- The third-year cumulative target for getting parents engaged with the ASQ Enterprise Family Access tool was to have 1,350 screens completed by families.
+We have far exceeded that goal by noting 4,717 family-completed screens, a more than 300% increase, thus earning a “green” health score.

-- In assessing our outcome measurements, we are analyzing three areas:
+- In assessing our outcome measurements, we analyzed three areas:

-- Lastly, over time, we hope to see a decrease in the overall number of children needing further services after receiving supports from ITC.
-Looking at the ASQ-3, we see a positive decrease from 17% to 5% (“green”) and, with the ASQ-SE, we see a positive decrease from 5% to 2% (“green”).
+- Lastly, over time, we expected to see a decrease in the overall number of children needing further services after receiving supports from ITC.
+Looking at the ASQ-3, we rated a 4% (goal of 10% or less) as a “green” and, with the ASQ-SE, we rated 2% (goal of 3% or less) as a “green.”
+Ultimately, with the increased screenings and strong Enterprise uptake, this was a welcome and very positive set of data.